 Do Minorities Misrepresent Their Ethnicity to Avoid Discrimination?

-Discrimination against minorities is pervasive in many societies, but little is known about minorities' strategies to avoid being discriminated against.
-In our trust game among 758 high-school students in the country of Georgia, ethnic Georgian trustors discriminate against the ethnic Armenian minority group.
-We introduce an initial signaling stage to investigate Armenians' willingness to hide their ethnicity to avoid expected discrimination.
-43 percent of Armenian trustees untruthfully signal to have a Georgian name.
+Discrimination against minorities is pervasive in many societies, but little is known about strategies minorities may apply to minimize discrimination.
+In our trust game with 758 high school students in the country of Georgia, ethnic Georgian trustors discriminate against the ethnic Armenian minority group.
+We introduce an initial signaling stage to investigate Armenians’ willingness to hide their ethnicity to avoid expected discrimination.
+43 percent of Armenian trustees untruthfully signal that they have a Georgian name.
 Signaling behavior is driven by expected transfers and non-pecuniary motives.
-This strategic misrepresentation of ethnicity increases Georgian trustors' expected back transfers and eliminates their discriminatory behavior.
+This strategic misrepresentation of ethnicity increases Georgian trustors’ expected back transfers and eliminates their discriminatory behavior.

 Keywords: discrimination, trust game, experiment, signaling, adolescents